 On the Road

 Self-Seal Dry Bag – Definitely one item that we’re excited to crack out along our travel.
 In the past we’ve seen a lot of people travel with them, but never really saw the use.
-Coming into the rainy season in Southeast Asia, and with lots of canoeing and beach activities, it’s good to have confidence that your electronics and gear is protected from the elements.
+Coming into the rainy season in Southeast Asia, and with lots of canoeing and beach activities, it’s good to have confidence that your electronics and travel gear is protected from the elements.

 2 X 2.5L Osprey hydration packs – Kind of like a CamelBak, these water bladders tuck into your backpack, connecting to a mouthpiece for hands free hydration.
 When temperatures and humidity are always scorching it’s super important to stay hydrated.
 If not for your health, at least to starve off that killer hangover the next day!